-To simplify the network deployments and reduce CAPEX and OPEX for the operators, it is beneficial to enable the use of the N7 interface for policy control in 2/3/4/5G accesses, and enable the use of the N40 interface for charging in 2/3/4/5G accesses, the main impact being that PGW supports N7 and N40 interfaces.
+To simplify the network deployments and reduce CAPEX and OPEX for operators, it is beneficial to enable the use of the N7 interface for policy control in 2/3/4/5G accesses, and enable the use of the N40 interface for charging in 2/3/4/5G accesses, the main impact being that PGW supports N7 and N40 interfaces.

 This will beneficially allow PCF and CHF to handle UEs using 2G/3G and therefore separate PCRF and OCS/OFCS are not required.
+This will also allow the PCF and CHF to be used to handle UEs roaming onto 2G/3G access in a different PLMN.

+It is not the aim of the WID to change how LBO currently works.

 4 Objective

-This work item aims at specifying a mechanism that would allow to extend N7/N40 interfaces to support 2G/3G.
+This work item aims at specifying a mechanism that would allow to extend the interfaces on N7/N40 reference points to support 2G/3G.
 The work may contain the following aspects:

-Support of RAT Type for 2G/3G on N7/N40.
+Support of RAT Type for 2G/3G on interface extension for N7/N40 reference points.

-Support of location change report of RAI, and SGSN level for 2G/3G on N7/N40.
+Support of location change report of RAI, and SGSN level for 2G/3G on interface extension for N7/N40 reference points.

 Selection of PGW supporting N7 vs. those supporting Gx/Gy without impact on UE.